terrancehah/travelrizz/docs/app-flow.md

 ### Introduction

 The Travel-Rizz application provides a seamless journey from initial travel planning to final itinerary creation.
-The application is designed to guide users through a natural progression of travel planning stages, combining AI assistance with practical tools.
+Built on Next.js with a robust backend of API routes and integrated services, the application is designed to guide users through a natural progression of travel planning stages, combining AI assistance with practical tools.

 ### Landing Page Journey